-Recreational Avy-1 Course
+Recreational Level 1 Avalanche Course

-Our Level 1 Recreational Avalanche course will teach you the fundamentals of making sound decisions while traveling in avalanche terrain.
+Our Recreational Level 1 Avalanche course will teach you the fundamentals of making sound decisions while traveling in avalanche terrain.
 The course effectively combines a blend of online learning and field work to provide a comprehensive overview of avalanche hazard recognition and evaluation.
 For the 2020-21 season, all course work will be completed remotely on your own time, and lessons will be available online for you to complete in advance of your backcountry session with an avalanche professional and guide.
 This course is a nationally recognized Avalanche Level 1 Course, and serves as a great foundation to build upon as you enter the world of backcountry recreation.

+There will be approximately 6 hours of online pre-course learning modules and reading, as well as a 90-minute Zoom meeting, followed by two days of instruction in the backcountry.
 This intensive, hands-on training will cover trip planning and preparation, interpretation of the avalanche bulletin, observational techniques for snowpack, weather and avalanches, terrain analysis, safe travel techniques, and decision-making fundamentals.
 Students will also learn the elements of companion avalanche rescue and practice using realistic scenarios.
 It is geared toward skiers, boarders, and other outdoor enthusiasts who want to build winter backcountry skills.

 As a SAS Course Provider Mountain Trip utilizes an internationally vetted curriculum and state of the art knowledge from MountainSafety.info.
-The course meets the guidelines set forth by the International Commision for Alpine Rescue (ICAR) and exceeds learning outcomes as defined by the American Avalanche Association.
+The course meets the guidelines set forth by the International Commission for Alpine Rescue (ICAR) and exceeds learning outcomes as defined by the American Avalanche Association.

 We know that courses can be cost prohibitive, especially for those living in mountain towns with a high cost of living.
 Check out the PI Avalanche Fund, which offers scholarships to individuals looking to further their avalanche education, and memorializes our good friend and former guide, Peter Inglis.